royalfig/social-share-web-component/README.md

 npm install @royalfig/share-button
 ```

-See the docs below for more installation options.
+See the [official docs](https://royalfig.github.io/share-button/) for more installation options and for customization options.

-## Docs

-For customization and advanced usage, see the [official docs](https://royalfig.github.io/share-button/)